CREward: A Type-Specific Creativity Reward Model: Applications

 \subsection{Explainable Creativity}

 Formulated as a differentiable function, CREward can be extended or combined with Explainable AI (XAI) methods to identify which parts of an object contribute to each type of creativity.
-For instance, we apply Grad-CAM \cite{selvaraju2017grad}, an input-attribution XAI technique, to visualize which pixels in the input image influence each type's reward value.
-Figure~\ref{fig:grad_cam} presents examples of Grad-CAM applied to CREward.
+For instance, we apply Grad-CAM \cite{selvaraju2017grad}, an input-attribution XAI technique, to visualize which pixels in the input image influence each type's CREward value.
+Figure~\ref{fig:grad_cam_main} presents examples of Grad-CAM applied to CREward.
 Each input image exhibits different forms of creativity localized in different regions, and the Grad-CAM visualizations highlight the regions that correspond to each creativity type.
 By integrating CREward with XAI methods, we open a research direction toward more systematic explanations and deeper understanding of creativity.
+See Appendix~\ref{sec:sup_gradcam} for more examples.